Will my course content display in the Blackboard app?

 More on cloud file storage in the app

 Discussions are natively supported in the Blackboard app.
-Actions that are supported in the Blackboard app include the following.
+These actions are supported in the Blackboard app.

 - Forum description